AdobeDocs/experience-manager-65.de-DE/help/forms/using/rule-editor.md

 >Ensure that you use `jsdoc` for every custom function.
 Although `jsdoc`comments are encouraged, include an empty `jsdoc`comment to mark your function as custom function.
 It enables default handling of your custom function.
 -->

 Sie können auch benutzerdefinierte Funktionen in Ihrem Regeleditor verwenden.
-Anweisungen zum Erstellen benutzerdefinierter Funktionen finden Sie im Artikel [Benutzerdefinierte Funktionen in Adaptive Forms](/help/forms/using/create-and-use-custom-functions.md).
+Anweisungen zum Erstellen benutzerdefinierter Funktionen finden Sie im Artikel [Benutzerdefinierte Funktionen in adaptiven Formularen](/help/forms/using/create-and-use-custom-functions.md).

 ## Verwalten von Regeln {#manage-rules}